SAP/alert-notification-node-client/docs/event-api-objects/consumer-event.md

 Received when requesting Undelivered or Matched APIs.
 Represents a stored event which was either delivered or undelivered.
 To see which methods are returning such response see [here](/alert-notification-node-client/#alert-notification-client-api).

-**Note**: This object is returned on response from Alert Notification's Undelivered and Matched APIs
+**Note**: This object is returned on response from Alert Notification service Undelivered and Matched APIs

 ## Properties